© Getty Images

 Bran Castle, Romania

 - With only a tenuous link to Vlad III, and never referred to by Bram Stoker in his notes, this medieval fortress is still fancifully known as "Dracula's Castle."
 Tourists can tour the stronghold, which is also a decorative arts museum.
-See also: Breathtaking castles that look straight out of a fairy tale
+See also: The remarkable life of Mary Shelley, the mind behind 'Frankenstein'

 © iStock